 The content in this journaling series is from what I shared with my recent in-person journaling class.
 My original idea was to try and create an online class, but ultimately decided to create a blog series in which to freely share this information.

 We all know how hard it can be to stick with something, but it helps if we can get some inspiration here and there.
 Here are some great places to help inspire your writing!

 - Journal with Purpose, inspiring creative journaling http://www.journalwithpurpose.co.uk/

 - Lavendaire is a blog about personal growth + lifestyle design.https://www.lavendaire.com/about/

-- Kaizen Journaling, a home for people who want to have their personalised arsenal for success, which is fuelled by their dreams, guided by their courage, and stamped with their unique personality. http://kaizenjournaling.com/
+- Kaizen Journaling, a home for people who want to have their personalized arsenal for success, which is fueled by their dreams, guided by their courage, and stamped with their unique personality. http://kaizenjournaling.com/

 - A Writer’s Wings, my writing blog that has posts mostly on writing techniques and writing in general, but also things that inspire me, or books that I read and have really strong feelings about.
 I’m also using it as an author page to promote my published works. https://cynthiadgriffin.com/

 Ways to Keep Journaling

 It takes 21 days to make something a habit.
 If you want to make journaling a habit, pick a specific time of day and journal for 21 days consecutively.
 If you miss a day, you have to start from scratch!
 Here are some ways to keep regular.

 - Set an alarm to remind you to journal